 The company’s A13 Bionic chip powers the phone, which is beloved for its power management, resulting in longer battery life.
 Apple claims you’ll get up to 17 hours of local video playback on a single charge.
 When it’s time to recharge, the device supports wireless charging and fast-charge with an 18W adapter.

 While the iPhone 11 has one fewer camera than the iPhone 11 Pro, it’s no slouch in the photography department.
 The phone has two 12MP cameras, one of which is ultra-wide.
-It includes Night Mode too, which improves photographs taken in low light and launched alongside the phone.
+It includes the new Night Mode too, which improves photographs taken in low light.
 On the video side, you can capture shots in 4K at 60FPS.
 The iPhone 11 also introduces slofies, Apple’s term for slow-motion video selfies.

 The iPhone 11’s aluminum build has the distinction of being available in many colors, including purple, yellow, green, and red.
 You can pick from 64GB, 128GB, or 256GB of storage.
 And its IP68 resistance means it can survive a 30-minute bath in 6.5 feet of water.